32blit/32blit-sdk/docs/32Blit-Loader.md

 * `--reconnect` - Reconnect after `PROG` to show debug output

-You can run `32Blit.exe` (Windows) or `32Blit` (Linux) manually to copy a bin file to either QSPI Flash or the SD Card on your device.
+You can run `32Blit.exe` (Windows) or `32Blit` (Linux) manually to copy a `.blit` file to either QSPI Flash or the SD Card on your device.

 For example to program to QSPI Flash from Windows:

 ```
-32Blit.exe PROG COM8 examples/raycaster/raycaster.bin
+32Blit.exe PROG COM8 examples/raycaster/raycaster.blit
 ```

 Or copy to the inserted SD card:

 ```
-32Blit.exe SAVE COM8 examples/raycaster/raycaster.bin
+32Blit.exe SAVE COM8 examples/raycaster/raycaster.blit
 ```